Best daily deals

 Kaitlyn Cimino / Android Authority

 Beyond these advancements, the two products are functionally the same as far as basic fitness tracking and smart features go.
-Both have their problems though.
-For one, built-in GPS’s absence is still one particular sore point for Mi Band fans.
+Both have their problems, though.
+For one, the built-in GPS’s absence remains a sore point for Mi Band fans.

-We break down the Xiaomi Mi Band 7 and Mi Band 6’s strengths and weaknesses in our in-depth explainer.
+Our in-depth explainer breaks down the Xiaomi Mi Band 7 vs Mi Band 6 in more detail.

 Xiaomi Smart Band 7 Pro: What is it?